kenychan/Climate_Change_Center_Keny_ver/README.md

-# Welcome to the SS23_ADSP_TCF Repository!
+# Welcome to the Tangible Climate Futures Repository

-This is an official repository for the `Tangible Climate Futures` project for the `(Advanced) Distributed Systems Prototyping SS23` course at TU Berlin.
-The description and the structure of our project, together with a detailed structure of implemented JSON objects, can be found in our [wiki](https://github.com/Corgam/SS23_ADSP_TCF/wiki).
+This is an updated official repository for the `Tangible Climate Futures` project.
+The original code can be found in our [wiki](https://github.com/Corgam/SS23_ADSP_TCF/wiki).

 Project Developers: